 To confirm that Leo VI is a physically bound stellar system and not a chance arrangement of MW stars, we took follow-up spectroscopic observations of the potential member stars with the DEep Imaging Multi-Object Spectrograph (DEIMOS) mounted on the Keck II telescope \citep{Faber:2003}.

-We obtained 1.0 hour of DEIMOS observations of Leo VI through on the night of \CYTone{2024 February 14}.\footnote{Due to an earthquake-induced motor failure, the Keck II dome was unable to rotate during our run; thus, our total exposure time was limited by the amount of time Leo VI transited the (fixed) azimuth window set by the dome slit.
-All of our exposures suffered from vignetting due to the dome, resulting in lower $S/N$ but no other consequences of note.} These observations used a single multi-object mask with slits of width 0.7'' and minimum length 4.5''.
+We obtained 1.0 hour of DEIMOS observations of Leo VI through on the night of \CYTone{2024 February 14}.\footnote{Due to an earthquake-induced motor failure, the Keck II dome couldn't rotate during our run, limiting our total exposure time to when Leo VI transited the fixed azimuth window set by the dome slit.
+All of our exposures suffered from vignetting from the dome, resulting in lower $S/N$ but no other consequences of note.} These observations used a single multi-object mask with slits of width 0.7'' and minimum length 4.5''.
 Targets were selected primarily based on the photometric probabilities provided by a \texttt{ugali} fit to the follow-up DECam imaging, as well as the astrometric information provided by \textit{Gaia}.
 We used the DEIMOS 1200G grating and OG550 order blocking filter; this configuration provides $R \approx 6000$ across a wavelength range spanning H$\alpha$, the telluric A-band, and the Calcium Triplet region ($\sim 6500-9000 \rm \AA$).
 All exposures were reduced using the official Keck Data Reduction Pipeline found in the \texttt{PypeIt} software package \citep{Prochaska:2020}, with \texttt{PypeIt}'s default flexure correction disabled.
 Wavelength calibration was performed using XeNeArKr arcs, and flat-fielding used internal quartz flats.